rocky-linux/documentation/docs/guides/contribute/navigation.md

 Doing this effectively requires:

-- Setting up a new Python project which, ideally, uses a virtual environment (above).
+- Setting up a new Python project using a virtual environment (above).
 - Installing `mkdocs`
 - Installing some python plugins
 - Cloning this Rocky GitHub repository:<https://github.com/rocky-linux/docs.rockylinux.org>
-- Linking to the `docs` folder within your cloned documentation repository (you can also just modify the mkdocs.yml file if you wish to load the correct folder, but linking keeps your mkdocs environment cleaner)
+- Linking to the `docs` folder within your cloned documentation repository (you can also just change the `mkdocs.yml` file if you wish to load the correct folder, but linking keeps your mkdocs environment cleaner)
 - Running `mkdocs serve` within your clone of docs.rockylinux.org

 !!! tip

-    You can build totally separate environments for `mkdocs` by using any of procedures found in the "Local Documentation" section of the "Contribute" menu.
+    You can build totally separate environments for `mkdocs` by using any of the procedures found in the [Local Documentation](localdocs/index.md) section of the "Contribute" menu.

 !!!
 Note